traveloka/ansible-asg-rolling-deployment/README.md

       description: The name of the service.
     - name: cluster_role
       description: The role/function of the cluster.
-    - name: service_version
-      description: The version of the service.
-This will be added as part of the Launch Configuration name.
-You have to replace this value each time you release new software / use new AMI.
     - name: service_environment
       description: The environment of this service belongs to.
     - name: instance_user_data